argoproj-archive/docs/content/cli_reference.md

 ## <a name="ResumeCmdOptions"></a>Resume

-Restores a paused cluster to its previous state before pausing.
-After resuming, the cluster has the same software version, node / network / security configurations, and all applications / jobs that were paused are restarted.
+Restores a paused Kubernetes cluster to its previous state before pausing.
+After resuming, the cluster has the same software version, the same configurations for node, network, and security.
+All applications or jobs that were paused are also restarted.

-This is the basic command for resuming a cluster:

 ```